 Pressure filters clean water by pushing the water through a mechanical filter.
-Mechanical filters may be foam filters, small rocks, and other material that will physically remove debris form the water.
+Mechanical filters may be foam filters, small rocks, and other material that will physically remove debris from the water.
 Some pressure filters (but not all) have a UV light inside them.
-As the water passes by the UV light, the rays penetrate living micro organisms and kill them.
+As the water passes by the UV light, the rays penetrate living microorganisms and kill them.
 This will clear up green cloudy water.
 Keep in mind that this UV light is sterilizing the water.
 This is how it cleans up the green cloudy water (microbial algae).
-Keep in mind, it kills the algae AND the good bacteria too!
-Beneficial bacteria is essential for a balanced pond eco system.
+Also keep in mind, it kills the algae AND the good bacteria too!
+Beneficial bacteria is essential for a balanced pond ecosystem.

 A skimmer box that contains a basket, net, brushes and/or filter pad are a form of mechanical filtration as well.
 Pressure filters can be used in addition to a skimmer box.

 If your pond is missing essential elements to a balanced pond, a pressure filter may be a good idea.
 For instance, if you really can’t put in a skimmer box, biofall or plants, a pressure filter could be the way to go.